MetaMask/snaps/packages/controllers/src/permissions/README.md

   - If the request is authorized, call the corresponding method with the request parameters.
   - If the request is not authorized, reject the request with an `unauthorized` error.

+### Target Keys and Target Names

+When consuming or reading the `PermissionController`, you will encounter the concepts of "target keys" and "target names".
+As described in the previous section, a permission grants a subject access to a restricted resource, called a _target_, which is some string.
+Targets are referred to by consumers by their _names_, and internally (in the `PermissionController`) by their _keys_.
+This distinction exists to enable namespaced targets, specifically namespaced JSON-RPC methods.

+All targets have a single key.
+If a target _is not_ namespaced, the key is identical to its name.
+If a target _is_ namespaced, it may have any number of names, all of which are distinct from its key.
+Permissions are always requested and invoked by their target name(s).

+For example, for the non-namespaced restricted method `eth_accounts`, both the key and the name is `eth_accounts`.
+On the other hand, the namespaced restricted method `wallet_getSecret_*` has the key `wallet_getSecret_*`, and any number of names where the `*` wildcard character is substituted for some valid string per the method implementation.

+See [below](#construction) for a concrete example.

 ### Caveats

 Caveats are arbitrary restrictions on restricted method requests.